“Why are you visiting Ireland?”

 Our go-to place has always been The Salt Lick, in Driftwood.
 While some say that it’s too touristy and the food is only average, for us it’s the perfect combination of good food and atmosphere.
 It’s what we expect a barbecue place to look like.
 Since we’re tourists, it’s OK for us to act like one.
 If you’re looking for the authentic experience, head to the center of the barbecue universe, Lockhart, TX.
 If you’re in Austin, you can line up with the rest of humanity for a taste of Franklin Barbecue.
 But honestly anywhere you go is going to be better than what you’re used to.
 At the end of My Terrible, Horrible, No Good, Very Bad Travel Day (With A Happy Ending), Sharon picked up a pulled pork sandwich for me at Buc-ee’s and it was one of the best ones I’ve ever had (not like she needed an excuse to go to Buc-ee’s)

 700 US Hwy 1 North, Iselin, NJ and

 There is only one word on the sign outside, but it says it all:

-This Central New Jersey location just outside the Woodbridge Mall has been packing in the crows for decades with their chips & salsa, huge margaritas and Tex-Mex specialties.
-Just a huge place of moderately priced food that sticks to your insides like Elmers Glue.
+This Central New Jersey location just outside the Woodbridge Mall has been packing in the crowds for decades with their chips & salsa, huge margaritas, and Tex-Mex specialties.
+Just a vast place of moderately priced food that sticks to your insides like Elmers Glue.

 I was recently reminded there’s a second Jose Tejas location in New Jersey in Fairfield.
 I had the pleasure of eating lunch there with my uncle (without Sharon) (note from Sharon: I still haven’t forgiven him) on the quick trip for my grammar school reunion.

-We have one more place on the list that we really want to go again.
-I almost made this work but it would have been the craziest thing I’d ever done for a meal.
+We have one more place on the list that we really want to go to again.
+I almost made this work, but it would have been the craziest thing I’d ever done for a meal.